Do not worry about tomorrow. Each day has enough suffering of its own. ~ Jesus

 I Look to the Day at Hand

 Jesus knows we are human.
-We can plan and think ahead, but in times of trouble, and as a usual habit of the mind, dabbling in the future is not really our place.
-God will meet us each day with both His presence and His provision.
-Whenever we fear, we often project the worst case scenario.
+We can plan and think ahead.
+In times of trouble, and as a usual habit of the mind, dabbling in the future is not really our place.
+God meets us each day with both His presence and His provision.
+We often project the worst case scenario when we experience fear.
 Did you ever notice how thoughts of God’s goodness are rarely included in your projection?
 I often remind myself, “Today is Monday, June 9th” … or whatever day it is.
 I tell myself to stay in that day – the day the Lord made.
 When I reduce my problem down to the day at hand, it invariably is manageable.

 I Fix My Eyes Above where My Real Life is Hidden with Jesus

 I used to run long distances.
 Whenever I had a lag in my energy, I would think about the next milestone.
 I would take my mind off the current lack of stamina and fix my eyes ahead.
 Paul reminds us that our real life – the one Jesus died to procure for us – is in heaven, not in the details of this earth.
 Our life is with Him.
 Someday we will be face to face with Him for eternity.